-LETTERS FROM GRANDPA # 69
+LETTERS FROM GRANDPA # 119

-Dearest Grandchild,
+Dearest grandchild,

-Today's letter is an article I wrote years ago.
-It was published in the Christian Standard.
-It is rather long, but perhaps someday you will have time to read it.
-I hope and pray that you will always have a MERRY CHRISTMAS!
+Today's letter is an article which was published some time ago in the Christian Standard.
+I do hope you have a VERY MERRY CHRISTMAS!

 MERRY CHRISTMAS!

 This is among the most familiar phrases in the English language.
 It brightens the eyes of little children, brings cheer to those imprisoned on beds of suffering, and gives hope to those in dungeons of deep despair.
 In spite of political correctness, these precious words still echo throughout every city and village in America.
 Even those who do not read, speak, or understand the English language, can say these words with a smile and find blessed relief from the difficulties of life.